viraldevpb/Farmer-Auction/README.md

 Still in process!
 Bugs present.

 Currently developing farmer dashboard, so that farmer can add produce, rather than administrator, and let the administrator rectify, accept or reject the produce added.
-Also, thinking of some ML integration.
+Also, thinking of improving ML.

 Any ideas / suggestions welcome!!